james5635/Year3/ISAD/semester 2/WinFormsAppISAD/WinFormsAppISAD/README.md

+# Introduction
-# There are 7 forms in this project:
+There are 7 forms in this project.
 - [x] frmStaffs
 - [x] frmSuppliers
 - [x] frmCustomers